ptv-logistics/xserver.net-samples/MemoryPressureTest/Readme.md

 ###3 Set the LAA-Flag

 32-Bit applications can use 2GB (31-Bit) of address space on a 32-Bit OS.
 The 32nd Bit is reserved by the Kernel Space.
 The 32nd Bit is also reserved on 64-Bit OS for compatibility reasons, even though the Kernel Space is outside this range.
 If your 32-Bit application doesn't abuse the 32nd-Bit for anything evil, you can set the LAA flag for the .exe-file to allow the process to use 4GB.
-This should be the case for normal application.
+This should be the case for any normal application.

 Here is a very good article on this issue (in german) http://www.3dcenter.org/artikel/das-large-address-aware-flag

 <img src="https://github.com/ptv-logistics/xservernet-bin/blob/master/MemoryPressureTest/screenshots/64bitnolaa.png" alt="3dcenter article about the LAA flag" height="240"/>